sigsum/sigsum/named-policy.md

 - Independence: it is preferable to have several independent log operators.

+- Accessibility: logs should be accessible from anywhere, ideally without any restrictions.
+As an example, if a log is unnecessarily blocking access for certain IP addresses then that log should not be included.

 ## Creating and publishing the policy file

 When a set of witnesses, witness groups, quorum definition and logs